 Immigration has provided capital with a ready source of cheap labour.
 This has been a long-standing practice in Australia.
 Employers are increasingly seeking to import workers on a temporary basis – often referred to “guest workers” – and known as temporary visa workers in Australia.

 In Australia, where foreign workers have traditionally been accepted as migrants with permanent residency and the possibility of citizenship, employers have already brought in over 200,000 workers on temporary Section 456 and 457 visas.
 Paying lip service to concerns from the Australian community about displaced Australian workers the 456 visa has been closed and the 457 visa has been replaced with two new temporary workers visas.
-Workers arrive in Australia with false promises of a bright future but in reality are used as modern-day slaves with little or no rights.
+Workers arrive in Australia with false promises of a bright future but in reality, are used as modern-day slaves with little or no rights.
 A fact check done by the ABC in 2018 found it was impossible to calculate what percentage of the workforce held temporary visa which is very worrying and it is estimated by the ACTU to be as high as 11.99 percent based on data from a Federal Government submission to the 2016 Senate Inquiry into the Exploitation of Temporary Visa Workers.

 These workers, often from non-English speaking backgrounds, work on lower rates in fear of deportation if they speak out or join a trade union.
 During downturns in the economy they lose their jobs and are sent home, often without their full wages or other entitlements.
 In some cases companies instead have sacked local workers ahead of temporary visa workers.
 An expert in the files Professor Hawthorne from the University of Melbourne told ABC Fact Check she was aware of certain areas of the workforce where qualified Australians were competing with the holders of Temporary Skills Shortage Visas.

 The export of labour sees workers from Bangladesh travelling to India and Dubai; Filipinos all over the world; East Europeans across other EU countries, Chinese workers into Singapore, Australia and Europe; Irish and Greek workers to Australia, Canada, the US and other parts of Europe.
 The transportation of workers has become a lucrative business in itself.